Hylomorphism: Intellect

 Aristotle says that the intellect (nous), the ability to think, has no bodily organ (in contrast with other psychological abilities, such as sense-perception and imagination).
 Aristotle distinguishes between two types of intellect.
 These are traditionally called the "passive intellect" and the "active (or agent) intellect".
-The passive intellect is like clay; it can become anything and is subject to change.
-The function of the active intellect is to use forms abstracted from physical things to activate the passive intellect to acts of understanding.
-Passive intellect is also the storehouse of understood ideas.
-Aristotle says that the "active (or agent) intellect" is not mixed with the body and suggests that it can exist apart from it.
+He says that the "active (or agent) intellect" is not mixed with the body and suggests that it can exist apart from it.
+Hence, scholars face the challenge of explaining the relationship between the intellect and the body in Aristotle.